NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/Set-Working-Directory-In-R/Set-Working-Directory-In-R.md

 ### Challenge: Download and Unzip Teaching Data Subset
 Want to make sure you have these steps down!
-Prepare the **Site Layout Shapefiles Teaching Data Subset** so that the files are accessible and ready to be opened inR.
+Prepare the **Site Layout Shapefiles Teaching Data Subset** so that the files are accessible and ready to be opened in R.
 </div>